tigion/nvim-asciidoc-preview/README.md

 ## Features

-- once started with `:AsciiDocPreviewStart`, a preview of the current AsciiDoc file is shown in the web browser
+- once started with `:AsciiDocPreview`, a preview of the current AsciiDoc file is shown in the web browser
 - the preview is updated every time the AsciiDoc file is saved
 - when exiting Neovim or using the `:AsciiDocPreviewStop` command, the preview server is terminated in the background
 - the generation of the HTML preview is done either with: